10Nates/Humanlike-AI-Chat/README.md

 ## Disclaimer

 This is for research purposes only.
 I do not condone using this to bypass AI detection in any setting - especially schools.
-Education is important and AI does not help you learn.
+Education is important, and AI does not help you learn.
 Stop kidding yourself.
 You have to struggle to learn and grow; otherwise, you aren't learning.

 ## Example